WChenxu2018/Dyn-ORB-SLAM/README.md

 ./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/KITTIX.yaml PATH_TO_DATASET_FOLDER/dataset/sequences/SEQUENCE_NUMBER
 ```

-# 4. Stereo Examples on KITTI Dataset
+# 4. Stereo Example on KITTI Dataset

 1. Download the dataset (grayscale images and color images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php.
 Place the image_0 file of the color image into the grayscale image folder and rename this file to image_2.